sometimes around 2008 -9 , possibly earlier...

 I survived the forty minutes but not with the flair and style of the others.
 Towards the end they all started doing all sorts of fancy jump rope tricks, which was too much for me.
 I was content just to keep on my feet.
 Did I mention we did this barefoot on a hardwood floor?

 My feet were so sore the next day I was worried I would not be able to cross those long New York City streets before the light changed.
-I knew I had to back there for more training, what an amazing workout.
+I knew I had to back there for more training, what an amazing class.

 I hear a lot of talk about 'fat loss secrets'; if you train with Phil Nurse you don't have to bother with any of that.
 We would do long sets of abdominal training interspersed with running an push-ups and kicking full force.
 There was such great energy in the room, and when you were done, you knew you earned yourself a nice cool fruit drink, no better feeling in the world.